Maxtermax/hermes-io-docs/docs/api/advance/query.md

 # query

-`useStore` returns a `query` method meant to retrieve specifics chunks of data from the store, let's explore this by following the demo: [file explorer](https://stackblitz.com/edit/vitejs-vite-juuupt?file=README.md)
+Method meant to retrieve specifics chunks of data from the store, let's explore this by following the demo: [file-explorer](/docs/api/advance/Example#queries)

 ### Parameter